tomasantunes/programming-basics/Introduction to Programming.md

 Q. What is code?

-Computer code is a set of rules or instructions.
-It is made up of words and numbers and when you put them in the right order it will tell your computer what you want it to do.
-Code is written using the protocol of a particular language and it's used to write programs.
+A set of rules or instructions is known as computer code.
+It's made up of words and numbers that, when arranged correctly, will inform your computer what you want it to perform.
+Code is written in a certain language's protocol and is used to create programs.

-When describing a hardware identification number, a code may refer to a serial number or model number.
-With software, a code may refer to the CD key or activation code.
+A code can refer to a serial number or a model number when describing a hardware identification number.
+A code in software might relate to a CD key or an activation code.

-In communications and information processing, code is a system of rules to convert information - such as a letter, word, sound, image, or gesture—into another form, sometimes shortened or secret, for communication through a communication channel or storage in a storage medium.
-An early example is an invention of language, which enabled a person, through speech, to communicate what they thought, saw, heard, or felt to others.
-But speech limits the range of communication to the distance a voice can carry and limits the audience to those present when the speech is uttered.
-The invention of writing, which converted spoken language into visual symbols, extended the range of communication across space and time.
+Code is a set of rules used in communications and information processing to change information (such as a letter, word, sound, image, or gesture) into another form, sometimes reduced or secret, for transmission across a communication channel or storage in a storage medium.
+An early example is a linguistic invention that allowed a person to transmit what they thought, saw, heard, or felt to others through speech.
+However, speech has a limited range of communication due to the distance that a voice may travel and the audience is limited to those present at the time the speech is delivered.
+Writing, which transformed spoken words into visual symbols, broadened the scope of communication beyond place and time.

-The process of encoding converts information from a source into symbols for communication or storage.
-Decoding is the reverse process, converting code symbols back into a form that the recipient understands, such as English or/and Spanish.
+Encoding converts data from a source into symbols that may be communicated or stored.
+Decoding is the process of translating code symbols into a language that the recipient can comprehend, such as English or Spanish.

 Q. What is an algorithm?

-An algorithm is a list of rules to follow in order to solve a problem or to perform a computation.
-Algorithms need to have their steps in the right order.
+An algorithm is a set of instructions for solving a problem or performing a computation.
+Algorithms require that its steps be performed in the correct order.

-The word algorithm is derived from the name of the 9th-century Persian mathematician Muḥammad ibn Mūsā al-Khwārizmī.
+The word algorithm is taken from the name of Muammad ibn Ms al-Khwrizm, a 9th-century Persian mathematician.

 Q. What is a heuristic?

-A heuristic is any approach to problem solving or self-discovery that employs a practical method that is not guaranteed to be optimal, perfect, or rational, but is nevertheless sufficient for reaching an immediate, short-term goal or approximation.
-Where finding an optimal solution is impossible or impractical, heuristic methods can be used to speed up the process of finding a satisfactory solution.
-Heuristics can be mental shortcuts that ease the cognitive load of making a decision.
+Any technique to problem solving or self-discovery that uses a practical method that is not guaranteed to be optimal, perfect, or rational, but is sufficient for achieving a short-term objective or approximation is referred to as a heuristic.
+Heuristic approaches can be used to speed up the process of finding a satisfying solution when finding an ideal solution is unattainable or impracticable.
+Heuristics are mental shortcuts that can help you make a judgment faster.

-Examples that employ heuristics include using trial and error, a rule of thumb or an educated guess.
+Trial and error, a rule of thumb, or an educated guess are all examples of heuristics.